conner-khudaverdyan/NBA-Player-Points-Predictor/README.md

 The **NBA Player Points Predictor** project aims to predict the points scored by NBA players based on various features derived from historical game data.
 ## Features

-- Documentation of the original workflow, including data analysis, feature engineering, visualizations, model seletion, etc.
+- Documentation of the original workflow in the `notebooks` directory, including data analysis, feature engineering, visualizations, model seletion, etc
 - A codebase in the `src` directory engineered to allow users to create custom datasets and train personalized models based on their player of choice and selected parameters.

 ## Installation